We are Social:

 The Centre of Excellence designation demonstrates that your dental surgeon has the necessary surgical experience and training to offer the All-on-4® treatment protocol.
 Patients can also rest assured that their Nobel Biocare dental implants are authentic and supported by a warranty.

-When it comes to performing dental implant surgery, there are no regulations on the amount of training a general dentist must complete before they can place dental implants.
-A general dentist may complete a 1 or 2-day course and begin placing implants with little experience.
-However, studies have shown that experience significantly affects the success of dental implant treatment.
+When it comes to performing dental implant surgery, there are currently no mandated requirements governing the amount of training a general dentist must complete before placing dental implants.
+In some cases, a dentist may undertake a short 1–2 day course and begin placing implants with limited experience.
+However, research indicates that clinical experience plays a significant role in treatment outcomes.

-When you choose Dr Norcross for implant surgery, your smile is in experienced hands.
+When you choose our team for implant surgery, you’re placing your smile in experienced hands.

 A milled titanium frame is stronger than cast metal and has a more passive fit which means it puts less pressure on the surrounding bone.
 This helps the jaw bone heal better around All-on-4® dental implants.